paul-schwendenman/tictac/readme.rst

 Make Your Own Player
 ====================

-players:
+To make your own player you need to make an object that represents a player.

+        :players:
                 An object with methods getMove and handleGameOver.

-method getMove:
+The player should have the following methods:

-	Should select and return a valid move on a tictactoe board.
+        :getMove: Should select and return a valid move on a tic-tac-toe board.

-method handleGameOver:
-	This is called once the game is over and can handle any saving of information about the results here.
+        :handleGameOver: This is called once the game is over and can handle any saving of information about the results here.

 The basic player is modeled by::